 E-security is the initial objective of HITECH compliance stage 2.
 Security updates, encryption, and security risk analysis are all particularly made for protecting PHI.

 - The third stage is still being ironed out.
 The entire application as a whole goes forward to evolve.
 What would not change, however, is essential for using EHR.
-This is required to enhance the healthcare, and a sufficient amount of security to secure patient records.
+This is required to enhance healthcare, and a sufficient amount of security to secure patient records.

 Trending HITECH Compliance and Security

 There are a lot of issues that a single technology can’t handle.
-For example – the encryption cannot protect your officials from setting a weak account password and saving their passwords at unsecured platforms.
+For example – the encryption cannot protect your officials from setting a weak account password and saving their passwords on unsecured platforms.
 Medical enterprises have to integrate intelligent technology standards, sound auditing, and real-time monitoring and feedback system to maintain the culture of security.
-The best practices of HIPAA compliance – specially administrative and physical safeguards – draw how much there is to do apart from IT security.
+The best practices of HIPAA compliance – especially administrative and physical safeguards – draw how much there is to do apart from IT security.
 Physically, companies have to control access to their field where EHR or other PHI is saved.
 This scenario usually occurs in a small doctor’s office, which can be as easy as maintaining patients out of a few fields where PCs are used or earlier old files are stored.
-Whereas in a big hospital, access control might demand guards, security services and keycards monitoring.
+Whereas in a big hospital, access control might demand guards, security services, and keycards monitoring.

 Since the HITECH Act causes the reason to use EHR, more healthcare professionals and patients are using confidential data in the cloud.
-Unluckily, not all these individuals care about security, or even know about this.
+Unluckily, not all these individuals care about security or even know about this.
 More than ever, enterprises have security utilities that can be used by anyone.